-Date: October 2023 Planning, Building and Growth Management Brampton Plan This map forms part of the Official Plan of the City of Brampton and must be read in conjunction with the text and other schedules.
+This map forms part of the Official Plan of the City of Brampton and must be read in conjunction with the text, other schedules and secondary plans.
+The boundaries and alignments of designations and overlays on this schedule are approximate and are not intended to be scaled.